JetBrains/UnrealLink/README.md

 <h2 id="plugin-structure">Plugin structure</h2>
 <p>There are two plugins under the hood, the <strong>UnrealLink</strong> plugin for Rider and the <strong>RiderLink</strong> plugin for Unreal Editor, packed together.</p>

+<h2 id="setup-environment">Setting up development environment</h2>
+<p>For the instruction on how to setup development environment and contribute to the project, please, refer to <a href="SETUP.md">Setting up the environment</a> page</p>

 <h2 id="installation">Installation</h2>
 <p><strong>UnrealLink</strong> is bundled with Rider.
 Starting with Rider for Unreal Engine 2020.2.1, it’s also distributed via the JetBrains plugin <a href="https://plugins.jetbrains.com/plugin/14989-unreal-link">marketplace</a>.</p>